bolivarc3/bolivarc3/README.md

 - 👋 Hi, I’m Carl Bolivar
-- 👀 I’m interested in Computer Science, Tennis, School, technology
+- 👀 I’m interested in Computer Science, Tennis, Technology, and Real Estate
-- 🌱 I’m currently learning Flask, Web Development
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on any beginner project that is cool. :)
+- 💞️ I’m looking to collaborate on a StartUp
 - 📫 How to reach me cabolivar@outlook.com or carlsbolivar@gmail.com

 <!---